HellsingPro/NextSeasonAPP/README.md

-This mobile application was made to a news website call nextseason, and everyone that want contribute with this project or rely on it to made your own app, feel free to download this repo.
+This mobile application was made to a news website called nextseason, and everyone that want contribute with this project or rely on it to made your own app, feel free to download this repo.

 ## A few informations